xcart/xcart-docs/_pages/kb_en/translation_and_localization/localizing_your_store.md

     *   **Time format** : This setting defines how time is displayed in the store.
     *   **Time zone** : This setting defines the time zone your store geographically belongs to.
     *   **CSV column delimiter** : This setting defines what sign should be used in a CSV file to delimit columns if you use any text editor instead of a speadsheet editor.
-    *   **Import/export charset** : This setting defines a charset used for a CSV file of import/export.
+    *   **Import/export charset** : This setting defines a charset used for an import/export CSV file.
 3. Once you are done, click **Submit** at the bottom of the page to save the changes.